Management of discharged chemical substances

 Comprehensive management of discharge

-Nippon Steel also took the lead to promote use of alternatives to steelmaking materials and equipment that contain hazardous materials such polychlorinated biphenyl (PCB) and mercury.
-We have been replacing or disposing of possibly risky parts and materials, according to safe handling standards.
+Nippon Steel also took the lead in promoting use of alternatives to using steelmaking materials and equipment that contain hazardous materials such as polychlorinated biphenyl (PCB) and mercury.
+According to safe handling standards, we systematically replace or dispose possibly hazardous parts and materials, given the time limit for disposal or the expiration date, stipulated for each area.

-Management of discharged based on the PRTR Act
+Management of discharge based on the Chemical Substance Management Law

-In 1999, two years before the enforcement of the PRTR Act, Nippon Steel began surveying chemical substances according to the voluntary control manual developed by the Japan Iron and Steel Federation (JISF).
-At present, in compliance with the PRTR Act, we monitor 462 chemical substances and try to control their emission and improve the way we manage it.
-In fiscal 2017, there were 52 target substances for notification and the emission amount was 429 tons into the atmosphere and 29 tons to public water areas, while the disposal amount of mostly manganese, chrome, other metals, and their compounds to outside of the steelworks was 6,317 tons in aggregate.
+In 1999, two years before the enforcement of the Chemical Substance Management Law, Nippon Steel began surveying chemical substances according to the voluntary control manual developed by the Japan Iron and Steel Federation (JISF).
+At present, in compliance with the Chemical Substance Management Law, we monitor 462 chemical substances and try to control their emission and improve the way we manage it.
+In fiscal 2021, there were 50 target substances for notification and the emission amount was 375 tons into the atmosphere and 25 tons to public water areas, while the disposal amount of mostly manganese, chrome, other metals, and their compounds to outside of the steelworks was 7,750 tons in aggregate.

 Every year, data is compiled by each steelworks and experience in carrying out reduction measures is shared with other steelworks.
 In addition, the compiled results are disclosed on our website.

-We have similarly been working at reducing VOCs.
-In fiscal 2009, the 30% reduction target relative to fiscal 2000 was achieved but we have since then continued efforts for further reduction.
+We have similarly been working on reducing volatile organic compounds (VOCs).
+In fiscal 2009, the 30% reduction target relative to fiscal 2000 was achieved.
+Since then, low discharge levels have been maintained.

 Voluntary priority control of select chemical substances

-Some of our facilities, such as sintering facilities and incineration facilities, are a source of emissions of dioxin into the atmosphere.
-All these facilities have satisfied the emission concentration standard and have achieved the voluntary reduction target, based on the JISF guidelines, relative to fiscal 1997 by a large margin.
-Since then low emission levels have been maintained.
+Some of our facilities, such as sintering facilities and incineration facilities, are a source of emissions of dioxins into the atmosphere.
+All these facilities have conformed to the emission concentration standard and have achieved levels of emissions far below the voluntary reduction target, based on the JISF guidelines, relative to fiscal 1997.

-We developed a voluntary reduction plan of hazardous air pollutants specified in the environmental standard, with the exception of trichloroethylene which we did not handle.
-As a result of our undertaking, we have already reached the targets for all three pollutants and have maintained the target levels.
+We developed a voluntary reduction plan of hazardous air pollutants specified in the environmental standard, which we handle.
+As a result of our systematic undertaking, we have already reached the targets for all three pollutants and have been maintaining the target levels.

 Appropriate treatment of industrial waste